-Inside: It’s a fact that parents are better at parenting when they schedule time for themselves.
-So, take a mini-break from the hustle bustle of the season to relax and re-balance.
+Inside: It’s a fact that parents are better at parenting when they schedule a time for themselves.
+So, take a mini-break from the hustle bustle of the daily grind to relax and re-balance.
 Here are some ideas that are shown to have a rejuvenating effect on both body and soul.

 Ways to Relax

-Coloring and tangling have become very popular.
-There are dozens of adult coloring books with all kinds of beautiful and intricate designs just waiting for someone to fill the spaces with color.
-Tangling is the repetition of simple patterns.
+Coloring is popular and not just for kids anymore.
+There are dozens of adult coloring books and regular coloring books with all kinds of beautiful and intricate designs just waiting for someone to fill the spaces with color.

 Btw: the term, “adult coloring books,” means that society has given adults “permission” to color and to make that perfectly clear, they’ve even labeled the coloring books, “adult.”